-Many who come to visit Savannah are concerned for the well being of the animals pulling around these carriages full of smiling tourists.
+Some people may feel concern for the well being of the animals pulling around these carriages full of smiling tourists.
 I mean, sure its great to hop on a carriage and be transported to a different time, but how do we really treat these horses behind the scenes?
-This is certainly a valid question and concern.
+This is certainly a valid question, and we totally get it!
 We’d like to take this opportunity to tell you up-front just how life is for these big guys.

-We have one pretty basic philosophy that we’ve adapted and feel VERY strongly about.
-Horses are people too.
-Well, technically not, but we can tell you that they each have very distinct personalities such as people.
+First, you should know, that each member of our herd is cherished and loved greatly.
+Each horse has a very distinct personality as do their human counterparts.
 They want to be treated with respect and love and honesty, just like people.
 There is just no way that any of us could make a 2000lb plus animal to do something unless they wanted to…..so we ASK them, respectfully.
 Our drivers and barn-men are very much family members to these horses and know each little idiosyncrasy that tells us how a horse is feeling on a given day.

 Every horse has access to “free-choice” hay (orchard grass imported from Kentucky) and water 24 hours a day.
 They are are fed top of the line grain with a balance of quality fat & protein.
 And of course horse muffins, their absolute favorite treat!

 Because we take our work so seriously, and know that there is some misinformation out there, we’d like to take this opportunity to dispel 5 common myths about our industry.

 TOP 5 MYTHS ABOUT CARRIAGE HORSES

 - MYTH – They are abused.